homanchou/xr/book/build-your-own-webvr-site.md

   ...
 ```

-Modify the aliases task in mix.exs to install npm packages during mix setup and use the new esbuild on mix assets.deploy:
+Modify the `aliases` task in `mix.exs` to install npm packages during mix setup and use the new esbuild on mix assets.deploy.
+You should end up with something like this:

 ```elixir
   defp aliases do